yezyilomo/django-restql/docs/querying_data.md

 ```

 !!! note
-    The default maximum length of aliases is 50 characters, it's controlled by `MAX_ALIAS_LEN` setting.
-This is enforced to prevent DoS like attacks to API which might be caused by clients specifying a really really long alias which might increase network usage.
+    The default maximum length of alias is 50 characters, it's controlled by `MAX_ALIAS_LEN` setting.
+This is enforced to prevent DoS like attacks to API which might be caused by clients specifying a really really long alias which may increase network usage.
 For more information about `MAX_ALIAS_LEN` setting and how to change it go to [this section](/django-restql/settings/#max_alias_len).

 ## DynamicSerializerMethodField